kdehaan/triangulating_polygons/README.md

 Output is not guaranteed to be identical across multiple runs.
 However, the minimum number of completed triangles will remain constant.

-Unit testing is (naively) performed by running the solution many times on each sample polygon and verifying that the output remains constant.
+Unit testing is (minimally) performed by running the solution many times on each sample polygon and verifying that the output remains constant.

 To run unit tests: